R200 is a faithful, physically modeled reproduction of a vintage, quite unique amplifier.

 We modeled the electronics and the mechanics of one unit, including a couple of microphones with control on spacing and distance that, being this a physical effect, influence the resulting sound.

 It is now offered as a VST/AU/AAX/Mac/Win/32/64 bit effect.
-Coming soon in our webshop.
+Available in the Webshop.

 MSRP 39.99$ (with a special launch price of 29.99$).